hoosierEE/ChromeDuino/README.md

 ## Run
 Click the `Launch` link in the extensions page to start the app.

-Or, if you have the Chrome App Launcher already installed, the app should appear there.
+Or, if you have the Chrome App Launcher already installed, the app should also appear there.